What are Extensions?

 Window.CurrentOutputCategory = "sample";

-• Get and change the model selected by the application.
+- Get and change the selected model in the application.

-• Access model information to add new or update models.
+- Access model information to add or update models.

-• Validate the model and set error information for each model to display a message at the error location.
+- By validating the model and setting error information for each model, messages are displayed at the error locations.

-• Provides a multilingual mechanism to switch the display language of the extension in conjunction with the display language switching in the Next Design options.
+- A multilingual support mechanism is provided that allows the extension's display language to be switched in conjunction with the display language switching option in Next Design.

 {